boost-ext/ut/README.md

 * Hard to follow good practises such as `TDD/BDD` (Lack of support for sections and declarative expressions)
 * ...

-`[Boost].UT` is trying to address these issues by simplifying testing experience with a few simple steps:
+`[Boost::ext].UT` is trying to address these issues by simplifying testing experience with a few simple steps:

-* Just get a single [header/module](https://github.com/boost-experimental/ut/blob/master/include/boost/ut.hpp)
+* Just get a single [header/module](https://github.com/boost-ext/ut/blob/master/include/boost/ut.hpp)
 * Integrate it into your project
 * Learn a few simple concepts ([expect, test, suite](#api))

 And you good to go!

-Okay, great, but why I would use `[Boost].UT` over other/similar testing frameworks already available in C++?
+Okay, great, but why I would use `[Boost::ext].UT` over other/similar testing frameworks already available in C++?

 * [Boost.Test](https://github.com/boostorg/test)
 * [GoogleTest](https://github.com/google/googletest)
 * [Catch](https://github.com/catchorg/Catch2)
 * [...](https://en.wikipedia.org/wiki/List_of_unit_testing_frameworks#C++)

 Great question!
-There are a few unique features which makes `[Boost].UT` worth trying
+There are a few unique features which makes `[Boost::ext].UT` worth trying

 * Firstly, it supports all the basic Unit Testing Framework features (automatic registration of tests, assertions, suites, etc...)
-* It's easy to integrate (it's just one [header/module](https://github.com/boost-experimental/ut/blob/master/include/boost/ut.hpp))
+* It's easy to integrate (it's just one [header/module](https://github.com/boost-ext/ut/blob/master/include/boost/ut.hpp))
 * It's macro free which makes testing experience that much nicer (it uses modern C++ features instead, macros are opt-in rather than being compulsory - [Can I still use macros?](#macros))
 * It's flexible (all parts of the framework such as: [runner, reporter, printer](#examples) can be customized, basically most other Unit Testing Frameworks can be implemented on top of UT primitives)
 * It has smaller learning curve (just a few simple concepts ([expect, test, suite](#api)))